KITCHEN ISLAND IDEA: REPURPOSING A 100-YEAR-OLD BUFFET INTO A KITCHEN ISLAND

 I love the darker wood color, and I think it blends with the rest of my home's open floor plan very well.

-If you're looking for a unique and budget-friendly Kitchen Island idea and don't mind a little DIY, I hope this idea is a good one for ya.
+If you're looking for a unique and budget-friendly kitchen island idea and don't mind a little DIY, I hope this island might be a good idea for you.

 XOXO